torikushiii/DiscordTwitterBot/README.md

 - Fetching almost real-time tweets from a user (approx. 5 seconds delay from the time the tweet was posted)
 - Fetching user RTs

+# Permissions
+Required permissions for user to use the bot:
+- User
+    - Administrator
+    - Manage Server
+    - Manage Channels
+    - Manage Messages

+Required permissions for the bot to work:
+- Bot
+    - Send Messages
+    - Embed Links

 # Usage
 Default prefix is "`-`".
 - `{prefix}add <username>` - Adds a user to the streaming list